 There’s no subject-object relationship going on anymore.
 There’s just one seamless thing, whatever you want to call it.
 Ramana called it the Self.
 The Buddhists call it Buddha nature.
 You could even call it the perception of life experiencing itself.
 “Oh, I thought I was apart from life.
 I thought life was something that I was in and trying to negotiate.”
 That’s the egoic perspective.
 “And now I see that I’m actually life itself, the whole of it, also appearing as a particular part at the same time.”
 You get to play both sides.

-Excerpted from Mount Madonna Retreat, February 2018
+From Adyashanti's Mount Madonna Retreat, 2018

 Awakeness is inherent

 from a state where you feel

 whatever you thought you wanted.

 that behind all of your desires